priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ```

-To find the correct instance type for RDS, [here](https://aws.amazon.com/rds/mysql/instance-types/) is the list of the instance type.
-Use the instance type according to your requirements.
+To find the correct instance type for RDS, Check the [list](https://aws.amazon.com/rds/mysql/instance-types/) of supported instance types.
+We selected a Graviton (Arm) based instance type.

 ![Screenshot (260)](https://user-images.githubusercontent.com/92315883/209249327-3755d7ef-581b-456c-a64b-e2167080dd59.png)
 We also need to create `credentail.tf` file, for passing our secret keys and password.